 Negative feedback.
 I’m a private person who also happens to be very sensitive and leading a relatively public-facing life can be tough.
 People can make assumptions or accusations that simply aren’t true and I’ve had to learn not to let it get to me.
 There’s a difference between accepting constructive criticism and then just letting online trolls affect me negatively.

-You are just re-launching your shop with version 2.0.
-How is this different from the first and what are you most excited about?
+You recently relaunched your shop with version 2.0.
+How is it different from the first version?

 It’s a lot cleaner and feels like less of a blog-turned-shop and more like a luxury online retail boutique (but with a nice range of prices).
 It’s simple to navigate and people are now able to click to buy from Instagram, which is how people are shopping these days.